-For example, ESA’s cornerstone mission Gaia will revolutionize our understanding of the structure of the Milky Way and of its formation.
+For example, ESA's cornerstone mission Gaia is currently revolutionizing our understanding of the structure of the Milky Way and of its formation.
 While its astrometric measurements will determine parallaxes and proper motions of >1 billion stars down to G < 20.5 mag, its spectroscopic measurements will be limited to much brighter stars (G < ~15 mag).
 One of the design goals of 4MOST is to fill this critical magnitude gap over a large fraction of the southern sky.
-Gaia’s spectroscopic limits mean that precise radial velocities can only be obtained within a distance of ~10 kpc even for the brightest stars.
-With 4MOST we will be able to obtain spectra even for Gaia’s faintest astrometric targets, yielding high-quality radial velocities out to 100 kpc as well as metallicities and [α/Fe] ratios of Horizontal Branch and Red Giant Branch stars out to ∼50 kpc.
+Gaia's spectroscopic limits mean that precise radial velocities can only be obtained within a distance of ~10 kpc even for the brightest stars.
+With 4MOST we will be able to obtain spectra even for Gaia's faintest astrometric targets, yielding high-quality radial velocities out to 100 kpc as well as metallicities and [α/Fe] ratios of Horizontal Branch and Red Giant Branch stars out to ∼50 kpc.
+In addition, ages and detailed chemical abundance patterns will be determined for millions of stars.
 4MOST will thus enable a large range of Galactic science cases.

-Similarly, beginning in 2019, eROSITA will carry out a full-sky X-ray survey to a limiting depth that is a factor of 30 deeper than the ROSAT all-sky survey, with broader energy coverage, better spectral resolution and better spatial resolution.
+Similarly, in 2019 eROSITA began carrying out a full-sky X-ray survey to a limiting depth that is a factor of 30 deeper than the ROSAT all-sky survey, with broader energy coverage, better spectral resolution and better spatial resolution.
 This survey is expected to discover 3 million X-ray point sources (Galactic and AGN) and about 100,000 extended sources (mainly clusters of galaxies).
 The full exploitation of this wealth of new X-ray data will require a massive 4MOST spectroscopic follow-up campaign, in order to probe, e.g., the growth rate of structure with galaxy clusters, or to measure AGN evolution and the growth of black holes over cosmic time and its connection to galaxy evolution.

 The large galaxy redshift surveys planned with 4MOST will also provide unique constraints on galaxy evolution and cosmology.
 Linking the low and intermediate redshift Universe, 4MOST will trace the assembly of stellar mass and dark matter halos, and witness the emergence of structures such as groups, filaments and voids over recent times.
 On the largest scales, clustering measurements of a variety of tracers of large-scale structure will provide high-fidelity constraints on cosmological parameters.